+Palmer, J. J. (2017).
+How to brew: everything you need to know to brew great beer every time.
+Brewers Publications.

+WATER SCIENCE AND TECHNOLOGY (WST) (22,5 h lecture + practical works + visit)

+1. Assuring Clear Water

 Lectures + small projects: Conventional and innovative technologies for water treatment and waste water management.
 Water contamination can be very diverse and can be harmful for both environment and human health.
-The content of this course willbe divided into three main parts.
-The first part will be dedicated to the presentation ofthe different type of water contaminants/pollution (anthropogenic or natural pollution) and how it can affect the ecosystem and human health.
+The content of this course will be divided into three main parts.
+The first part will be dedicated presentation ofthe different of to the type water contaminants/pollution (anthropogenic or natural pollution) and how it can affect the ecosystem and human health.
 In a second part, the different water treatment techniques will be presented for both wastewater management and drinking water production.
 Finally, a presentation of innovative water technology based on membrane processes for specific applications will be details in the last part of this lecture.

+Reference sources:

 - Vigneswaran S. & Visvanathan C. 1995.
-Water treatment processes: Simple option.
-CRC Press Published 224 Pages ISBN 9780849382833 - SUSTAINABLE AQUATIC ECOSYSTEMS (4h with students + 3.5h work at home) Lectures and small projects on the ecosystem ecological status and biodiversity preservation.
+Water treatment processes : Simple option.
+CRC Press Published - 224 Pages - ISBN 9780849382833

+2. SUSTAINABLE AQUATIC ECOSYSTEMS

+Lectures and small projects on the ecosystem ecological status and biodiversity preservation.
 This course aims at introducing ecological basic knowledge of a river system and aquatic organisms, and providing tools to evaluate the ecological status of rivers.
 Human impacts (such as dam construction) jeopardize ecosystem functioning and biological resources sustainability, and solutions for the ecological continuity restoration are presented.

+FLOW

+Grand Industrial Challenges in France

+Reference sources: